 As a PhD student at Northeastern, you’ll have the opportunity to deepen your research and broaden its impact by working at leading companies, government agencies, university laboratories, and nonprofits.
 In addition to your faculty advisor, you’ll connect with mentors from industry, build skills, and widen your network.
 More important, you’ll gain unique insights that will shape your doctoral research.
 By the time of your dissertation, you’ll be on course for a challenging career, inside the academy or beyond it.

 No matter your next step—a new job, business venture, or continuing education—Northeastern’s global alumni network can help you get there.
-You can earn an advanced degree or certificate, online or on site, in Boston or at one of our regional locations in Charlotte, Seattle, the San Francisco Bay Area, or Toronto.
+You can earn an advanced degree or certificate, online or on site, in Boston or at one of our regional locations in Charlotte, the San Francisco Bay Area, Seattle, London, Toronto, or Vancouver.
 Sign up for one of many career workshops or one-on-one career coaching.
 Or seek advice and mentoring through the university’s thriving entrepreneurship ecosystem.
 You can tap into your network for learning and professional advancement anytime, anywhere.

 Athletes and fans

 Northeastern has always had a bold vision for excellence—driven by experience, discipline, and impact.
 And Northeastern Athletics has been as relentless in its pursuit of excellence as the university itself.
 The “Huskies” nickname, adopted in 1927 with the Husky as its mascot, captures that shared character—strong, able, energetic, proud.
 Huskies are bold, driven, and distinctly ahead of the pack.
 For more on the Northeastern Athletics brand, download the complete Athletics brand book.

 At Northeastern, experiential learning is our distinctive approach to learning for undergraduate and graduate students alike.
 It’s the process of learning through experience, and is more specifically defined as learning through reflection and extracting meaning from all experiences.